Delayed Baggage

 Note amounts outlined above are average per day.

-Baggage lost after 21 days
+Baggage delayed after 21 days

-We will offer to settle your claim up to our maximum liability (which is the Euro equivalent of 1,288 Special Drawing Rights).
-As of December 2023, our maximum liability equates to approximately €1,550.
+We will offer to settle your claim up to our maximum liability (which is the Euro equivalent of 1,519 Special Drawing Rights).
+As of December 2024, our maximum liability equates to approximately €1,900.

 Please note: any reimbursements in respect of essential expenses will be deducted from the final claim settlement if the bag is not located.